aytugonan/aytugonan.github.io/_pages/publications.md

 * Onan, A., & Celikten, T. (2024).
 Evaluating the Coherence and Diversity in AI-Generated and Paraphrased Scientific Abstracts: A Fuzzy Topic Modeling Approach.
 In International Conference on Intelligent and Fuzzy Systems (INFUS 2024).
 * Dursun, E.D., & Onan, A. (2024).
 Benchmarking Retrieval Augmented Generation in Quantitative Finance.
 In International Conference on Intelligent and Fuzzy Systems (INFUS 2024).
 * Erdogan, H., Turhan-Turan, N., & Onan, A. (2024).
 Comparative Analysis of Large Language Models in Source Code Analysis.
 In International Conference on Intelligent and Fuzzy Systems (INFUS 2024).
+* Şahin, R.C., & Onan, A. (2024).
+Automating Weight-Based Classification of Turkish Salmon Using YOLOv8 and Deep Learning, 2nd International Conference on Trends in Advanced Research, November 22-23, 2024, Konya, Turkey (ICTAR 2024).
 * Onan, A., & Alhumyani, H. (2024).
 Assessing the Impact of Prompt Strategies on Text Summarization with Large Language Models, In ISCA CAINE 2024- 37th International Conference on Computer Applications in Industry and Engineering, October 21 – 22, 2024
 * Büyüker, Z., Onan, A., & Bombar, G. (2024).
 Makine öğrenmesi yöntemiyle köprü ayağı etrafındaki oyulmanın tahmin edilmesi.
 8th International Students Science Congress (ISSC 2024).
 * Sendur, S., Koyuncuoglu, H.C., & Onan, A. (2024).
 Dilin Önyargıları: GPT-4 ile Meslekler Üzerinden Cinsiyet Algılarının Keşfi.
 In 4th International Conference on Innovative Academic Studies.